Gaju02/Backend-solution/README.md

 *I have also included a folder with photos showing the process of the server running after entering the above commands.
 It can be found in the repository in a folder named: photosOfRunningServer :).

+Update: 25.04.2023 15:17
+Creating the same project, but add Dependency Injection (directory demo_Dependency_Injection) -> Creating NBPService class and add this to NBPController.